 Transfer to a new programme

+If you obtain approval from your proposed new Parent School to change your programme, you will be provided with a second online form which you must complete in order to confirm your intention to change.
 Whether or not you are permitted to transfer programme is likely to depend on a number of factors including:

-- a satisfactory attendance record
+a satisfactory academic record to date

-- capacity in the receiving programme
+capacity in the receiving programme

 When you transfer to a new programme, it is expected that you will complete its full academic requirements.